Consent

 Scott said he would tell any entrepreneur who has the opportunity that the The Productivity Programme is definitely something to try to be a part of.

 Do you think your business could benefit from an advisory board of four experienced business professionals?
-We can build you one, as part of a six-month programme of personalised support.
+We can build you one, as part of a free six-month programme of personalised support.

 Related